 A half-day tour was originally planned with Red Jeep Tours but the wind was high making jeeps not viable.
 Instead, we took off on our own and started with a stop at the park’s West entrance for pointers from park staff.
 During busy days, the West entrance to the park can be backed up a mile.

 Here’s a side note for general travel planning.
 If long weekends are your thing, try for Saturday to Tuesday versus Thursday to Sunday.
 On Sunday, folks leave and crowds lighten.
 Crowds are often missing Monday, though check for closures at restaurant and key sites.
-This and other travel tips are covered in Strategy Workshops for the Expert Traveler.

 The park staff sent us to the Boy Scout Trail for an out and back 7.5-mile hike.
 The trail is flat and no dogs are allowed on any trails.
 Restrooms are available at the starting point.